b0bcarlson/word-data/README.md

 This project relies on PRAW. praw.ini required, user is "ibs".
 Words are retrieved and processed with Python.
 Some logic and processing is done through PHP.

-Assumed tables "words1", "words2", and "words3" already created in MySQL. config.php should contain the $conn for the MySQL connection; $days and $count for how long and which "old" words should be kept (see below).
+Assumed tables "words1" through "words5" already created in MySQL. config.php should contain the $conn for the MySQL connection; $days and $count for how long and which "old" words should be kept (see below).

 ## getwords.py